herzd/ConvHull/README.md

 __Double Precision Implementation in MATLAB__

-The MATLAB implementation was tested on MATLAB R2020a using [`gurobi`](https://www.gurobi.com/) (version 9.0.2) for double-precision linear optimization.
-A [`gurobi`](https://www.gurobi.com/) license must be downloaded pior to running this implementation.
 No additional packages, other than the functions outlined in the `.m` files in the [`DOUBLE/MATLAB/chm`](DOUBLE/MATLAB/chm) folder are required.

+*Notes*
+- The MATLAB implementation was tested on MATLAB R2020a using [`gurobi`](https://www.gurobi.com/) (version 9.0.2) for double-precision linear optimization.
+- A [`gurobi`](https://www.gurobi.com/) license must be downloaded pior to running this implementation.

 _________________________________________________________________